sensu/sensu-docs/content/sensu-go/5.9/reference/entities.md

 ## Usage limits

 Sensu Go 5.9 has no functional limitations based on entity count.
-If your Sensu instance includes over 1,000 entities, contact us to learn about [enterprise features for Sensu][9].
+If your Sensu instance includes over 1,000 entities, contact us to learn about [license-activated features][9] designed for monitoring at scale.
 See [Discourse][10] for more information about our usage policy.

 ## Proxy entities